 Plus, like Sara and Joe, they can add $1,000 a month to their retirement savings account.

 Entering this information into the Retire Certain Early Retirement Calculator, we see that they will have about $1,717,000 in their investment portfolio when they want to retire at age 60.

 Ted and Alice are reaching their goals to retire at age 60 with $1,500,000 in savings.
 This is a simple and traditional model that will work IF their investment account has a 4% return after fees and taxes.

-They have $600,000 in their investment portfolio which is heavily invested in stocks and cash with minimal bonds.
+They have $600,000 in their investment portfolio which is heavily invested in stocks with minimal cash and bonds.

-They even sell covered calls when they see a good opportunity for out of the money covered calls on dividend stocks.
-(Here is my post on covered calls.)
+When they see a good opportunity to do so, they call out of the money covered calls on dividend stocks.

 They plan to continue this covered call strategy after retiring while realizing that it may not work during the occasional bear market every few years.
-Plus, they have some of their investments in cash and bonds.
+Plus, they have some of their investments in cash and bonds generating income.